 The players are required to use the regulation circles provided by the organisers.

-They must also accept the regulation circles, rigid or folding and approved by the FIPJP, provided by their opponent.
-If both teams have these circles the choice will be decided by the team that won the draw.
+They must also accept the regulation rigid circles or the FIPJP approved folding circles provided by their opponent.
+If both teams have one of these circles, the choice will be decided by the team that won the draw.